-Dry air is the cause of many things, including everything from an increased risk for sickness to more frequent shocks from static.
-These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+Those two things may not cause the same level of concern, but they are both annoyances that could be prevented with the use of a humidifier.

-Why does the air dry out?
+Why does winter dry my air out?

 - Adding a humidifier can help improve skin irritations and dry skin.